valyc0/fraudM/README.md

    - **Rule Execution Engine**:
      - Processes rules against data streams from Kafka in real-time.
      - Evaluates conditions and triggers actions based on rule definitions.
-     - Writes results to OpenSearch for monitoring and alerting.
+     - Writes alert results to a dedicated Kafka topic for PostgreSQL storage.

 3. **Zookeeper**:
    - Coordinates and manages the Kafka cluster.